Mango Cake Cannabis

 Who Mango Cake Is For

-Mango Cake is built for people who lead with flavour.
+Mango Cake is for people who lead with flavour.

-If you know Mango Taffie from our early catalogue, Mango Cake is its direct continuation.
-The mango is still there.
-The CBG is still there, and actually stronger.
-What changed is the density, the THC, and the creamy vanilla finish that the Wedding Cake cross brought in.
+If Mango Taffie was your strain back in the early days, Mango Cake is where it went.
+The mango is still here.
+The CBG is still here, and it's stronger now.
+What changed is the density, the THC, and the vanilla finish the Wedding Cake cross brought in.
 Same farm.
 Same soil.
-Same genetics at the root — evolved forward.
+Same genetics at the root.

 FAQs